-Upon the consummation of the Offering, after giving effect to the Roll-Up: (i) DFI will own all of the outstanding Class A Common Stock (which is convertible into shares of Common Stock and represents a 12.1% beneficial ownership interest in the Company's Common Stock) and DFI and TdF together will beneficially own 25.9% of the Company's Common Stock (which gives effect to TdF (i) exchanging its shares of, and warrants for, capital stock of CTSH for shares of, and warrants for, Class A Common Stock, (ii) exercising such warrants and (iii) converting such shares of Class A Common Stock into, and DFI converting its shares of Class A Common Stock into, shares of Common Stock (the "TdF Conversions")); (ii) the Candover Group will beneficially own 12.1% of the Company's Common Stock; (iii) the Berkshire Group will beneficially own 20.0% of the Company's Common Stock; (iv) the Centennial Group will beneficially own 7.0% of the Company's Common Stock; (v) the Crown Parties will beneficially own 7.0% of the Company's Common Stock; and (vi) executive officers of the Company (excluding Mr. Crown) will beneficially own 7.4% of the Company's Common Stock.
+Upon the consummation of the Offering, after giving effect to the Roll-Up: (i) DFI will own all of the outstanding Class A Common Stock (which is convertible into shares of Common Stock and represents a 10.4% beneficial ownership interest in the Company's Common Stock) and DFI and TdF together will beneficially own 25.0% of the Company's Common Stock (which gives effect to TdF (i) exchanging its shares of, and warrants for, capital stock of CTSH for shares of, and warrants for, Class A Common Stock, (ii) exercising such warrants and (iii) converting such shares of Class A Common Stock into, and DFI converting its shares of Class A Common Stock into, shares of Common Stock (the "TdF Conversions")); (ii) the Candover Group will beneficially own 11.6% of the Company's Common Stock; (iii) the Berkshire Group will beneficially own 21.2% of the Company's Common Stock; (iv) the Centennial Group will beneficially own 3.8% of the Company's Common Stock; and (vi) executive officers of the Company (excluding Mr. Crown) will beneficially own 6.1% of the Company's Common Stock.
 See "Principal and Selling Stockholders".